Links below to Registration and Reporting Forms used by the California Department of Justice.

 State law requires any person suing "in the public interest" to enforce Proposition 65, the Safe Drinking and Toxic Enforcement Act of 1986, to notify the Attorney General of the lawsuit and outcome of the case.

-Charities and certain other private nonprofit organizations must register with the Attorney General's Registry of Charitable Trusts prior to holding fund-raising raffles.
+Charities and certain other private nonprofit organizations must register with the Attorney General's Registry of Charities and Fundraisers prior to holding fund-raising raffles.

 Printers seeking to produce tamper-resistant prescription forms for purchase by prescribers of controlled drugs in California must apply with the Department of Justice to be placed on the state's "approved printers" list.